ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 <img width="1678" alt="image" src="https://github.com/user-attachments/assets/6ce04627-a3f7-4d68-b56a-3dbd7b4a21db">
 3. remain silent for 20s, sending control signal for 20s
     <img width="1678" alt="image" src="https://github.com/user-attachments/assets/13899a1c-eb1c-46ad-ab2c-bcd4cc1a66f0">
+### Conclusion
+There is a significant difference in the transmission patterns across various scenarios captured by the camera sensor, which confirms that using Wi-Fi traffic to infer the scene is a valid approach.

 ## 2. Dataset Collection

-## 1. Transmission Pattern Verification
+## 3. Transmission Pattern Verification